 SEO vs GEO: What Founders Need to Know

 If you're still optimizing only for Google, you're optimizing for yesterday.
 A growing share of your potential customers are finding answers through ChatGPT, Perplexity, Google AI Overviews, and Claude.
-This is GEO — Generative Engine Optimization — and it's fundamentally different from traditional SEO.
+This is GEO, or Generative Engine Optimization, and it's fundamentally different from traditional SEO.

 What is GEO?